The Place-based Infrastructure Compact

 The PIC resulted in a clear understanding of what is needed, and the costs to support growth and create great places for the community and businesses.

-The Commission values and encourages the input of community, business, and the development industry.
-We now want to give everyone an opportunity to provide feedback on the GPOP PIC outcomes and the PIC model.
-The exhibition and feedback period is from Thursday 7 November to Wednesday 18 December 2019.
+The exhibition period to provide feedback on the GPOP PIC outcomes and the PIC model was from Thursday 7 November to Wednesday 18 December 2019.

 Draft A City Supported by Infrastructure – Place-based Infrastructure Compact Pilot November 2019 (PDF, 6MB)